NCGRP/hapxm/README.txt

-Usage: hapxm -b bam -o out [-F exc] [-q qual] [-ssh mach] [-u userrange] [-db -ks -sp -ta -va] -s sites where, bam = path to bam file of reads aligned to ref [required] out = name of directory for output files (not a path) will be created in current directory sites = path to file containing genomic positions to use [required]
+Usage: hapxm -b bam -o out [-F exc] [-q qual] [-ssh mach] [-u userrange] [-db -ks -sp -ta -va] -s sites where, bam = path to bam file of reads aligned to ref [required] out = name of directory for output files (not a path), will be created in current directory sites = path to file containing genomic positions to use [required]
      Provide a line delimited list of the form contigname:site-range like: jcf7180008454378:303-303